Why a Brake Service is Required

 What Happens if I Don’t Get My Brakes Serviced?

 Excessive wear is the result of neglecting this maintenance item.
 It is possible you could hear that telltale squealing noise of worn-out brake pads well before it should be due.
-At that point, you will need a brake and rotors service where the brake pads and/or rotors will need to be replaced instead of simply serviced and is the case of drum brakes -adjusted.
+At that point, you will need a brake and rotors service where the brake pads and rotors will need to be replaced instead of serviced, and this is the case of drum brakes -adjusted.

 How It’s Done

-Brake service is a process in which the brakes are cleaned, sliders serviced and lubricated and the holders where the pads sit have the corrosion removed and sliding surface lubricated.
-Corrosion and brake dust is removed and from all surfaces.
+Brake service is a process in which the brakes are cleaned, sliders serviced and lubricated, and the holders where the pads sit have the corrosion removed and the sliding surface lubricated.
+Corrosion and brake dust is removed from all surfaces.

-Brake service, including cleaning and adjusting your brakes should be part of your regular maintenance schedule.
+Brake service, including cleaning and adjusting your brakes, should be part of your regular maintenance schedule.
 On every service visit, a technician will report on the condition of your brakes.
-They’ll let you know if a brake service is recommended on your vehicle.
+They’ll let you know if a brake service is recommended for your vehicle.

 Brake Service Near Me?